drewlair/dungeonz/README.md

 8. To stop the server, run "Ctrl-C" in the terminal running the program.

 How to play:
-W - up
+W - up,
-A - left
+A - left,
-S - down
+S - down,
-D - right
+D - right,
 Space - swing sword

 If you have questions about the game functionality or ideas to make it better, feel free to email me at drewlair41@gmail.com